krlan2789/express-ws-app/README.md

 CONNECTION_PORT=8765    # Node.js application port
 ```

----
+These configurations ensure seamless communication between the application and the PostgreSQL database.

 ## Running the Application

-Once the setup is complete, you can run the application in different modes:
+With the setup complete, you can now run the application.
+Choose the appropriate mode based on your requirements:

-### Step 1: Navigate to the Project Directory
+### Step 1: Navigating to the Project Directory

 Ensure you are in the project directory: